bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 </Tabs>

 <Callout type="info">
-#### Notes
   * The `allowed_cors_origins` array currently accepts only one origin.
 Generate a fresh token for each origin.
   * The `channel_id` for the default Stencil storefront is `1`.
 To learn more about channels, see [the channels section of the Multi-Storefront Overview](/api-docs/multi-storefront/overview#channels).
 For more about using the GraphQL Storefront API on custom channels, consult this article's [FAQ section on alternate channels](#i-want-to-run-requests-in-the-context-of-another-channel).
 </Callout>

 Only use the [Revoke a token](/api-reference/store-management/tokens/api-token/revoketoken) endpoint to revoke compromised tokens under emergency situations.
 Let uncompromised short-lived tokens expire naturally, as you do not need to revoke these.